 Discern God’s reason for your troubles

 Hosea got married to a harlot.
 But he didn’t divorce her, although he could have.
 He had severe problems, but he obeyed God.
 Actually, God told him to reconcile with his wife because of something spiritual He wanted to teach the Israelites.
 At that time, the Jews weren’t serving God but other idols.
 And that was pure idolatry.
-So, instead of them staying married to God in divine fellowship, their idolatry was harloty before Him.
+So, instead of them staying married to God in divine fellowship, their idolatry was harlotry before Him.
 Today, anybody who’s born again in Christ but still feasts on worldly lusts commits the same sin.

 You are a blessing!